 Let G be a group of order n with derived group G'.
 As the elements of G commute modulo G', the products of all the elements of G lie in the same coset hG' of G', regardless of the order of multiplication.
-It is known [46, 95] that each element of this special coset may be expressed as the product of all of the group elements in some order (groups with this property were originally known as P-groups, but this name is now redundant).
+It is known [64, 137] that each element of this special coset may be expressed as the product of all of the group elements in some order (groups with this property were originally known as P-groups, but this name is now redundant).

-In 1983 Keedwell [70] defined super P-groups, which we now call supersequenceable groups.
-A super sequenceable group is a finite group G in which each element g of the special coset is either
+In 1983 Keedwell [98] defined super P-groups, which we now call supersequenceable groups.
+A supersequenceable group is a finite group G in which each element g of the special coset is either

-• the last element of some basic directed terrace, or

-• the last element of the partial product sequence associated with some R-sequencing.
+- the last element of some basic directed terrace, or - the last element of the partial product sequence associated with some R-sequencing.

-The second condition is used only when g = e; we have g = e only when hG' = G'.
-Keedwell [70] proved the following two theorems:
+The second condition is used only when g = e a situation that occurs only when hG' = G'.